csc-training/high-level-gpu-programming/exercises/Install_Intel_llvm_Mahti.md

 # Mahti

-## Compile the intell llvm from source
+## Compile the intel llvm from source

 First create folder to install `llvm`